 Brambles produce an aggregate fruit that is an aggregate of drupelets.
 There are two types of brambles (several to many species in each group): blackberries, and raspberries.
 They are differentiated according to whether the cluster of drupelets, when removed from the plant, carry along the receptacle with them.
 Blackberries do that, which is why they are filled-in beneath with a mealy whitish material –the receptacle.

-MOUSEOVER the IMAGE to “PICK” the BLACKBERRY
+SLIDE the IMAGE to “PICK” the BLACKBERRY

 Blackberries separate from the plant with the receptacle included.